 Offered in individual and group settings, talk therapy provides a safe, confidential space to process trauma and develop healthy coping mechanisms.
 During individual sessions, you’ll work one-on-one with a trained therapist who’ll help you explore your experiences and feelings without judgment.
 This personalized attention lets you move at your own pace while developing strategies to manage your symptoms.

-Family therapy can strengthen your support system during recovery.
+Group therapy sessions offer a unique opportunity to connect with others who understand what you’re going through.
+Meanwhile, family therapy can strengthen your support system during recovery.
 These sessions help your loved ones understand PTSD and its effects while teaching them how to best support you.
-Family therapy can repair strained relationships and create a stronger foundation for long-term healing.

 Cognitive Behavioral Therapy (CBT)